 Set each parameter of the carrier signals on page 1 of the setting screen.
-IF P.4-31 d) To modulate with internal signal source
+P.4-32 c) To set the modulation width d) To modulate with internal signal source

 Set this in the modulation width setting item on page 4 of the setting screen.
 The displayed item name will be any of [Deviation], [Depth], or [HopFreq] depending on the modulation type.